Charity Bingo Sites

 Small sites sometimes do their bit for charity as well – at Tidy Bingo there used to be a weekly game where the profits went to Help For Heroes.
 Unfortunately, when the site was sold the new owners decided not to carry on with this charity game.

 We have to be honest here and say it doesn’t look good.
 The Point of Consumption tax that was introduced in the wake of the new UK licensing regime, and the further changes announced in the 2016 Budget, have eaten into the profits of bingo sites to the extent that they no longer have much to spare for charitable donations, and the demise of Tickety Boo Games shows that online bingo is not a particularly effective way for a charity to raise money.
 We would love to see the government introduce a tax break for charity bingo, or one of the software giants such as Playtech, 888 or Gamesys sponsoring a charity site by supplying the platform free of charge, but neither of these seem at all likely.
-We are left with an increasingly poor (and in some cases frankly dodgy looking) selection of charity bingo sites and an increasingly few and far between selection of charity bingo promotions.
+We’ve been left with an increasingly poor (and in some cases frankly dodgy looking) selection of charity bingo sites and an increasingly few and far between selection of charity bingo promotions – and in 2023, it’s down to pretty well nothing.

 Perhaps it is time for those of us who want to support charities via bingo play to cut out the middleman by keeping a piggy bank next to the computer, putting in any loose change when we play, and emptying the piggy bank periodically into a charity box!
 Or after a win, why not visit Just Giving or Want2Donate and make a donation to the good cause of your choice?